ranjitm10/HTML/README.md

 <h4>What does <address> do?</h4>

-<address> should be used for addresses.
-You guessed that already.<br>
-But what kind of addresses, and in what context?

-<h4>Address context</h4>

-Invite your team to #30DaysofHTML

-#30DaysofHTML Day 1: <address>
-It's not just for postal addresses

-Jen Kramer
-Apr 1

-Comment
-Share
-Current category: Who said what from where
-What does <address> do?
-<address> should be used for addresses.
-You guessed that already.
-But what kind of addresses, and in what context?
+//<address> should be used for addresses.
+You guessed that already.<br> But what kind of addresses, and in what context?

-Address context
+<h4>Address context:</h4>

-<address> was originally used to indicate contact information for the page owner.
-It has since evolved to include any type of contact information, generally the address of an article author or the address of a website.
+//<address> was originally used to indicate contact information for the page owner.<br> It has since evolved to include any type of contact information, generally the address of an article author or the address of a website.

-🔹 If <address> is placed within an <article>, it is assumed this is the article <b>author's address</b>.
+🔹 If "<address>" is placed within an <article>, it is assumed this is the article <b>author's address</b>.

-🔸 If <address> is placed closest to the <body> tag, it's assumed to be the <b>website organization's address</b>.<br>
+🔸 If "<address>" is placed closest to the <body> tag, it's assumed to be the <b>website organization's address</b>.<br>
    Usually this type of information is found in a page <header> or <footer>.